ldeso/hugo-flex/README.md

 ### Soundcloud Player

-A privacy-friendly Soundcloud player can be inserted with the shortcode:
+A [Soundcloud player](https://help.soundcloud.com/hc/articles/115003449627) can be inserted with the shortcode:

 ```
 {{< soundcloud 123456789 >}}
 ```

 The parameter is the track ID.
-It can be extracted from the "embed" sharing menu on the track's webpage.
+It can be extracted from the [embed code](https://help.soundcloud.com/hc/articles/115003568008) in the track's webpage.
+This player is privacy friendly: it will only load on user input.

 ## Custom CSS and JS